 The SPD-SL format is all about low weight and power delivery.

-With a wider pedal platform and much larger interface between the pedal and the cleat on your shoe, the foot is held more firmly in place and pedalling efficiency is increased – ideal when sprinting.
+With a wider pedal body and the significantly larger interface between the pedal and the cleat on your shoe, the foot is held more firmly in place and there’s a much bigger platform – ideal when sprinting.

 The design uses a large plastic cleat, with the three bolts on the underside of the shoe widely spaced, for a secure attachment to the shoe.

 The large cleat makes walking in your shoes awkward though.
 You end up waddling and if a surface is wet, you can easily slip.
-Plus the best cycling shoes for road cycling have no grip on the soles, except a small pad at the toe and heel to reduce wear.
+Plus shoes for road cycling have no grip on the soles, except a small pad at the toe and heel to reduce wear.

 The cleats tend to wear more quickly than SPD ones too, and need more regular replacement, although again they are not expensive.